 Membership Share (Depository) IRAs

 Open this IRA with a deposit as low as $5, and make periodic contributions thereafter, up to an allowable annual maximum.
 For Membership Share IRAs, you may choose automatic deposit options: Payroll Deduction, Direct Deposit or Automatic Transfer.
+While we offer IRA products we can not offer investment advice, be sure to check with your Tax Advisor prior to establishing, contributing, withdrawing, or making changes to an IRA.
 Ask a South Bay Credit Union IRA representative for details.

 - Offers tax-deferred earnings and possibly tax-deductible contributions if you meet the requirements.
 If you and/or your spouse actively participate in an employer-sponsored retirement plan, you can deduct contributions only if your income is below certain limits.
 If you’re not participating in a retirement plan, your traditional IRA contribution is deductible regardless of income.